-Knowing your municipal asset management story or how you arrived at the current location helps determine the steps to take to get where you want to go next.
+Knowing your municipal asset management story or how you arrived at the current situation helps determine the steps to take to get where you want to go next.

 I’m the type of person that likes to dive in head first and see where I surface, but that isn’t always the best plan.
 Hence the word, plan.
 Doing your homework and making a plan goes a long way towards more effective municipal management.
 Let’s start at the beginning.
 What does your municipal asset management story teach you?
 The example below should help you understand the concept more clearly.